 Why is this important?

 We believe all Kiwis highly value our family relationships.
-Yet the Immigration New Zealand office in Mumbai is creating long delays to process any application from south and southeast Asian countries including India, Pakistan, Sri Lanka, Thailand, Philippines and other countries.
+Yet the Immigration New Zealand office in Mumbai is creating long delays to process any application from the south and southeast Asian countries including India, Pakistan, Sri Lanka, Thailand, Philippines, and other countries.

 This failure of the administration is affecting people’s lives and ripping apart families.

 Delays to visa processing, which began last November still continues to separate families now, families which are waiting to reunite in New Zealand, including newly wedded couples and new-born babies.

 Immigration New Zealand closed many offshore offices due to 2018 restructure and has not hired enough staff to process the incoming applications.
 If this is causing the problem then the Minister must address this.